Weindruch Scholar Program

 - Final submission must be a single PDF file

-- Principal Investigator – name, degree, position, academic institution, department
+- Weindruch Scholar Applicant Information: Name, degree, position, academic institution, and department

-- Scientific research statement that describes the area of focus with emphasis on relevance to aging, metabolism and translational potential, innovation, and future directions (2 pages)
+- Scientific Research Statement (up to 2 pages): Describe the area of focus with emphasis on relevance to aging biology, metabolism and translational potential, innovation, and future directions.
+Do include past accomplishments and impactful contributions

 Awardee Responsibilities